davidc6/exploring_rust/rust-notes/concurrency/memory_ordering.md

 It defines the allowed load and store behaviours to different addresses in a parallel system.

+To put it simply if there are operations A, B, C and D, in what order should these operations be executed at a hardware level?
+There should be a contract between the programmer and micro architect (ISA specification).
+This helps with debugging, ease of state recovery and exception handling.

+## Memory ordering in a Single Processor

+- von Neumann model / architecture (sequential execution)
+- Hardware executes the load and store operations in order specified

 ## Memory Model

+Why do we need a memory model?

+There needs to be a spec, a set of rules around what can be cannot be returned.

+There is a wide range of memory models.
+For example:

+1) Sequential (consistency) memory model is hard to implement for high performance.
+2) Total Store Ordering (TSO) -
+3) RISC-V (RVWMO) -
+3) IBM Power / Nvidia GPUs -

 A programming language memory model is about how things are laid out in memory, as well as concurrency aspects.